alexander-scott/Enhanced-Trigger-Box/README.md

 #### ExecuteAction()

-ExecuteAction() must be overriden.
+ExecuteAction() MUST be overriden.
 If this component is a condition this function is called when the trigger box is entered (gameobject enters it) and must return true or false depending on if the condition has been met.
 If this component is a response then this function is called when all conditions have been met and returns true or false depending on if the response has executed correctly.
 In the first codeblock you can see a basic ExecuteAction() example for a condition.
 If something has done something return true and then the responses can start executing.
 In the second codeblock you can see a basic